msayson/msayson.github.io/_posts/2016-09-02-functional-programming-ideas-in-object-oriented-languages.markdown

 categories: programming-languages
 ---

-Over the last several years, several ideas from functional programming languages have been welcomed into the object-oriented world, and are no longer found only in languages like Ruby and Scala, but now in Java 8, C# 3.0, and other languages traditionally thought of as primarily object-oriented.
+Over the last several years, many ideas from functional programming languages have been welcomed into the object-oriented world, and are no longer found only in languages like Ruby and Scala, but also in Java 8, C# 3.0, and other languages traditionally thought of as primarily object-oriented.

 Functional programming provides alternative and sometimes more natural ways to think about algorithms and how to approach problems.